 What content are you sending?

-It’ll be much easier to answer this question once you’ve segmented your email list.
-Each segment of donors or fundraisers should get content tailored to them.
-This means that first-time donors might receive educational material on your cause, while recurring donors get more detailed impact reports.
+Each segment of your audience should get content tailored to them.
+For example, first-time donors might receive educational material on your cause, while recurring donors get more detailed impact reports.

-Think about the message from your supporters’ perspective.
+Think about your message from your supporters’ perspective.
 Given your relationship with an organization, what kind of information or appreciation would you expect from them?

-Tip: Make sure to craft compelling subject lines for your organization’s emails to encourage opens.
+Tip: Craft compelling subject lines for your organization’s emails to encourage opens.
+Use action-based words, connect to your subscribers’ emotions, and use urgency when applicable.

 Welcome emails

-Welcome supporters to your organization’s email subscription.
-Let subscribers know about the content they will receive, when they can expect to hear from your organization, and if your organization offers incentives or gifts as a thank you for making a donation.
-Include educational material to let them know about your organization’s cause and thank them for subscribing and supporting.
+Welcome new supporters to your list with a series of emails that tell them everything they need to know.
+Be transparent about the content they will receive, when they can expect to hear from your organization, and if your organization offers incentives or gifts as a thank you for donating.
+Include informational material to educate them on your organization’s cause and thank them for subscribing and supporting.

 Fundraising emails

-Fundraising emails are a core piece of a good nonprofit or charity marketing strategy.
-Fundraising helps to support the cause of the organization alongside the organization itself.
-Make sure your organization sends branded, informative emails with clear calls to action to boost donations and turn donor and membership statuses.
+Fundraising emails are a core piece of strategic marketing for nonprofits.
+Collecting donations helps support your organization’s cause alongside the organization itself.
+Make sure you send branded, informative emails with clear calls to action to boost donations and turn silent supporters into active donors.

-Email educational materials to your audience to keep them informed about new developments and impact regarding their support of your organization’s cause.
-Include stories about who or what is benefitting from donations, as well as future goals to promote continued donation and involvement with your organization.
+Email educational materials to your audience to keep them informed on new developments at your organization and the impact of their support.
+Include powerful stories about who or what is benefiting from donations, as well as future goals to promote continued donation and involvement with your organization.

 Newsletters

-Send regular newsletters to keep subscribers informed about your organization, upcoming events and fundraisers, incentives and gifts, and recaps and stories.
-Use newsletters as an opportunity to have subscribers revise their donor status (think one-time donor to recurring, or standard to premium memberships) and to promote opportunities to get involved.
+Send regular newsletters to keep subscribers informed about your organization, upcoming events and fundraisers, incentives and gifts, recaps, and donor or beneficiary stories.
+Use newsletters as an opportunity to do more than just update supporters on the goings-on at your organization.
+These regular messages help build trust with subscribers and can inspire them to get more involved or update their donor status (think one-time donor to recurring, or standard to premium membership).

-Of course, you want your email’s content to be engaging to your readers, but they should also receive clear direction as to what to do next.
-If the email is only going out to your newsletter subscribers, the main call to action (CTA) might link out to a blog post.
-On the other hand, if you’re running a recurring donations campaign, link out to the campaign microsite or a donation form.
+Of course, you want your email content to be engaging to your readers, but they should also receive clear direction as to what to do next.
+If an email is only going out to your newsletter subscribers, the main call to action (CTA) could link to a blog post.
+On the other hand, if you’re running a recurring donations campaign, add a CTA link to the campaign microsite or a donation form.

 When should you send emails?

-In some cases, the best day to send email is on the weekend, while in others it might be a Monday or Tuesday.
-Ask yourself who your audience is and what their primary behaviors might be and start experimenting.
-By looking at your reports, you’ll eventually be able to determine what days and times receive the best open and click-through rates.
+For some organizations, the best day to send an email is on the weekend, while for others it might be a Monday or Tuesday.
+Ask yourself who your audience is and what their primary behaviors might be, then start experimenting.
+Review your email reports at the end of each month to determine which days and times receive the best open and click-through rates.

 Note that the peak times for open rates can be different than primetime for click-through rates.
-Choose the send day and time based on data you’ve collected from previous campaigns.
-For example, send an email with a CTA to donate during the final push of your fundraising campaign on the day and time you’ve observed higher click-through rates.
-Check conversion rates to see how many people made a donation after clicking on a link to a donation form in your email.
+Choose your send date and time based on the data you’ve collected from previous campaigns.
+For example, an email with a CTA to donate during the final push of a fundraising drive should be sent on the day and time you’ve observed higher click-through rates.
+Check conversion rates to see how many people donated after clicking a link to a donation form in your email.

-Tip: Craft a content calendar to keep your organization’s communications organized and to avoid overwhelming your subscribers and social media followers.
+Tip: Build a content calendar to keep your communications organized and to avoid overwhelming your audience.
+Include all of your marketing channels, like email, social media, blogging, and podcasting.

 Why are you sending emails?

-This might be one of the most important questions you ask yourself before sending an email or starting a campaign.
-Remember, the most effective marketers reach the right people, at the right time, with a relevant message.
-Create specific goals, by segment, for your email campaigns and the content you deliver to supporters will be much more compelling.
+This might be the most important question you ask yourself before sending an email or starting a campaign.
+Remember, effective campaigns reach the right people at the right time with the right message.
+Creating goals unique to each segment you’re targeting in your campaign makes your content much more compelling to supporters and helps you hone in on the campaign’s purpose.
 Some reasons your nonprofit organization might be sending emails include:

 • To gather donations